Skip to content

 tax_breakdownA list of tax amounts broken out by country or state tax rate.
 Use this to show your customer the specific taxes you’re collecting.

-Handling customer location errors
+Handle customer location errors

-The calculation returns the customer_tax_location_invalid error code if your customer’s address is invalid or isn’t precise enough to calculate tax:
+The calculation returns the customer_tax_location_invalid error code, if your customer’s address is invalid or isn’t precise enough to calculate tax:

 { "error": { "doc_url": "https://docs.stripe.com/error-codes#customer-tax-location-invalid", "code": "customer_tax_location_invalid", "message": "We could not determine the customer's tax location based on the provided customer address.", "param": "customer_details[address]", "type": "invalid_request_error" } }